julianeon/julianeon/README.md

 Also, I'm friendly.
 Say hi, on Telegram or Discord, at @julianeon.

-_Image of the first transistor from [Brittanica.com](https://www.britannica.com/technology/transistor/Innovation-at-Bell-Labs), from 1947, ["the single greatest discovery in the last 100 years"](https://www.extremetech.com/extreme/175004-the-genesis-of-the-transistor-the-single-greatest-discovery-in-the-last-100-years)._
+_Image of the first transistor from [Brittanica.com](https://www.britannica.com/technology/transistor/Innovation-at-Bell-Labs), circa 1947, ["the single greatest discovery in the last 100 years"](https://www.extremetech.com/extreme/175004-the-genesis-of-the-transistor-the-single-greatest-discovery-in-the-last-100-years)._

 ![the first transistor](transistor.png)